dmsc/fastbasic/manual.md

 **PAUSE _num_ / PA.**
 **PAUSE**

-  Stops the current execution until the specified time.
+  Stops the current execution for the specified amount of time.

   _num_ is the time to pause in
-  "jiffies", this is the number of TV scans in the system, 60 per second in
+  "jiffies", this is the number of TV scans in the system; 60 per second in
   NTSC or 50 per second in PAL.

   Omitting _num_ is the same as giving